-- they are under sixteen years of age - they are a director of the Foundation Trust, or a governor or director of a health service body (unless they are appointed by an appointing organisation which is a health service body) - they are the spouse, partner, parent or child of a member of the board of directors - they are a member of a local authority's Overview and Scrutiny Committee covering health - being a member of one of the public constituencies or the patient constituency, they refuse to sign a declaration in the form specified by the secretary of particulars of their qualification to vote as a member of the Foundation Trust, and that they are not prevented from being a member of the Council of Governors - if they are subject to a sex offender order - they have been declared bankrupt or their estate has been sequestrated and in either case they have not been discharged - they have made a composition or arrangement with, or granted a trust deed for, their creditors and have not been discharged in respect of it - they have within the last five years been convicted in the British Islands of any offence, and a sentence of imprisonment (whether suspended or not) for a period of three months or more (without the option of a fine) was imposed - they have within the last two years been dismissed, otherwise than by reason of redundancy, from any paid employment with a health service body - they are a person whose tenure of office as a chairman or as a member or director of a health service body has been terminated on the grounds that their appointment is not in the interests of the health service for non-attendance at meetings or non-disclosure of a pecuniary interest - they have been removed as a governor of the Trust
+- 1. They are under 16 years of age; - 2.
+They are a director of the Foundation Trust, or a governor or director of a health service body (unless they are appointed by an appointing organisation which is a health service body); - 3.
+They are the spouse, partner, parent or child of a member of the Board of Directors of the Foundation Trust; - 4.
+They are a member of a local authority's Overview and Scrutiny Committee covering health matters; - 5.
+(If a member of one of the public constituencies or the patients' constituency) They refuse to sign a declaration in the form specified by the Secretary of particulars of their qualification to vote as a member of the Foundation Trust, and they are prevented from being a member of the Council of Governors; - 6.
+They are subject to a sex offender order; - 7.
+They have been adjudged bankrupt, or has sequestration of their estate has been awarded and (in either case) they have been discharged; - 8.
+They are the subject of a bankruptcy restrictions order or an interim order; - 9.
+They are a person in relation to whom a moratorium period under a debt relief order applies (under part 7A of the Insolvency Act 1986); - 10.
+They are disqualified to act as a director under the Company Directors Disqualification Act 1986; - 11.
+They have made a composition or arrangement with, or granted a trust deed for, their creditors and have been discharged in respect of it; - 12.
+They are a person who, within the preceding five years, have been convicted in the British Islands of any offence, and a sentence of imprisonment (whether suspended or not) for a period of three months or more (without the option of a fine) was imposed; - 13.
+They are a person who within the preceding two years been dismissed, otherwise than by reason of redundancy, from any paid employment with a health service body; - 14.
+They are a person who within the preceding two years have been subject to a disciplinary sanction within the Trust; - 15.
+They are a person whose tenure of office as the Chairman or as a member or director of a health service body have been terminated on the grounds that their appointment is not in the interests of the health service, for non-attendance at meetings, or for non-disclosure of a pecuniary interest; - 16.
+They are a person who have been disqualified from being a member of a relevant authority under the provisions of the Local Government Act 2000; - 17.
+They have been a governor who has been removed from office at the Trust; - 18.
+They have been determined a vexatious complainant in accordance with the Trust's complaints procedure; - 19.
+They are otherwise excluded by any other provision detailed within the Trust's constitution.
+The constitution is available at www.chelwest.nhs.uk/get-involved/key-documents; - 20.
+They will not comply with the Trust Constitution and with the Governor Code of Conduct.